Simplicial Ricci Flow: The RRF equation in 3-Dimensions: Two Simple Analytic Applications

 \section{The RRF equation in 3-Dimensions: Two Simple Analytic Applications}

 In 3-dimensions the RRF equation obtains a relatively simple form since the edges, $\ell$, are the hinges, $h$.
-Consider $\ell\in S$ and the associated RRF equation, Eq.~\ref{Eq:srfelleqn}.
-The right--hand side of this equation can expressed in terms of the deficit angle at $\ell$ and the Voronoi area, $\ell^*$,
+Consider an edge $\ell_i\in S$ and the associated RRF equation, Eq.~\ref{Eq:srfelleqn}.
+The right--hand side of this equation can be expressed in terms of the deficit angles of $\ell_j$, dual areas, $\ell^*_j$, and certain ratios of reduced hybrid to hybrid volumes,

-The left--hand side is a weighted average of the fractional rate of change of the dual edges, $\lambda \subset \ell^*$,
+The left--hand side is a weighted average of the fractional rate of change of the dual edges, $\lambda_k \subset \ell^*_i$,

 where $V_{\ell\lambda}$ is the reduced hybrid volume shown in Fig.~\ref{Fig:elllambda}, and $V_\ell = \frac{1}{3} \ell\ell^*$ is the volume of the hybrid block.
-The mutual orthogonality of $m_\lambda$, $\ell$, and $\lambda$ yields a relatively simple formula for the volume of this reduced hybrid tetrahedron,
+The mutual orthogonality of $m_{\ell \lambda}$, $\ell$, and $\lambda$ yields a relatively simple formula for the volume of this reduced hybrid tetrahedron,